Bahrain–Kuwait relations

 Bilateral relations between the Kingdom of Bahrain and the State of Kuwait began on 19 August 1971.

-Country comparison

-Relations
+Both countries are members of the Gulf Cooperation Council and the Organisation of Islamic Cooperation.

 On 5 July 2011, the media advisor to the Bahraini monarch, Nabil al-Hamir, was quoted as saying that Bahrain–Kuwait relations "have stood the test of time" and "have coalesced into a binding brotherhood between the nations".

-On 7 November 2014, the Kuwaiti emir, Sabah Al-Ahmad Al-Jaber Al-Sabah visited the Bahraini king.
+On 7 November 2014, the Kuwaiti emir, Sabah Al-Ahmad Al-Jaber Al-Sabah visited Bahrain and called upon the Bahraini monarch.
 They discussed ways to increase unity in the GCC and regional and global developments.

+Sheikha Sheia bint Hassan Al Khrayyesh Al Ajmi, the second wife of the current Ruler of Bahrain Sheikh Hamad bin Isa Al Khalifa, is from Kuwait.